-The Emmanuel Family Guitar Endowed Scholarship at Elmhurst College was established in the fall in memory of Emmanuel’s sister, Virginia; and brother, Phil.
+The Emmanuel Family Guitar Endowed Scholarship at Elmhurst University was established in the fall of 2018 in memory of Emmanuel’s sister, Virginia; and brother, Phil.
 The scholarship was created through the generosity of Fred and Dinah Gretsch and the Gretsch Company, and will benefit Elmhurst guitar students.
 One hundred percent of the proceeds from the concert will be donated to this scholarship.
-The first recipients will be selected in the spring of 2019.
+The first recipients were selected in the spring of 2019.

 “We’re overwhelmed by the generosity of Tommy Emmanuel and the Gretsch family,” said Peter Griffin, chair of the Department of Music.
-“It’s an honor for us to house this scholarship, which will support guitar students at Elmhurst College well into the future.”
+“It’s an honor for us to house this scholarship, which will support guitar students at Elmhurst University well into the future.”

-The Elmhurst College Gretsch Guitar Ensemble will open the concert.
+The Elmhurst University Gretsch Guitar Ensemble will open the concert.

 Renowned for a diverse musical range that extends from country-blues to rock ‘n’ roll, Emmanuel plays hundreds of sold-out shows every year from Nashville to Sydney to London.
 At 44, he became one of only five people ever to be named a Certified Guitar Player by his idol, music icon Chet Atkins.